zebbra/xlsxir/README.md

 ```

 Argument descriptions:
-- `path` requires the path of the file to be parsed in `string` format.
+- `path` the path of the file to be parsed in `string` format
 - `index` is the position of the worksheet you wish to parse, starting with `0`
-- `option` is the method in which you want the data returned.
+- `option` is the method in which you want the data returned

 Options:
   - `:rows` - a list of row value lists (default) - i.e. `[[row_1_values], [row_2_values], ...] `